Is Glamping the New Wave of Ecotourism – Our Experience at Elephant Hills Thailand

 What is Glamping?

-We chose Elephant Hills, in Khao Sok Thailand because it is a highly regarded and award winning tour operator in Thailand.
+We chose Elephant Hills, in Khao Sok Thailand because it is a highly regarded and award-winning ecotourism operator in Thailand.
 We knew that we wanted an ethical elephant encounter, a real jungle experience, and a kayak tour of Cheow Lan Lake.
 Their three-day, two-night Jungle Lake Safari offered all of these things and much, much more.
+We loved Elephant Hills so much that we paired them with a our favorite Thailand bike tour to make an epic 13-day adventure itinerary.

 Ecotourism Principle: Minimize Impact